What is an LLC Managing Partner? (What You Should Know)

 Managing Partner Authority

-A Tax Managing Partner has the authority to decide what taxes are filed and if any estimated tax payments are due.
+A Managing Partner has the authority to decide what LLC taxes are filed and if any estimated tax payments are due.

-In most cases, a manager or an operating member cannot send out legal documents to members unless all of the managers and managing members sign it.
+In most cases, a manager or an operating member cannot send out legal documents to members unless all the managers and managing members sign them.

 This is because contracts must have signatures from both an individual and a representative on behalf of their company, which they can do if they are an individual operating member or the managing partner.
 This is meant to ensure that all managers and members can be held accountable.